-This trick should work if you’re an artist staring at a blank canvas, a songwriter working on the chorus, if you’re a quilter and need to start cutting out and piecing some blocks before establishing the final layout, even if you’re a choreographer and have dance moves for the middle of a song before you’ve figured out how it’s going to start.
+This freelance writing trick should work if you’re an artist staring at a blank canvas, a songwriter working on the chorus, if you’re a quilter and need to start cutting out and piecing some blocks before establishing the final layout, even if you’re a choreographer and have dance moves for the middle of a song before you’ve figured out how it’s going to start.
 (Here’s how many hours freelancers work each week.)

 Just get something down, started, and accomplish one piece of the project you need to complete.

-You can improve upon it later.
+You can improve upon your freelance article draft later.
 I promise, you’ll feel relieved once you get something done.

-Try this freelance writing tip this week and let me know how it went.
-(Check out successful freelance writers’ number-one piece of advice for beginner freelancers.)
+Try this freelance writing tip this week and let me know how it went in the comments below.

-Tags: article ideas, article writing advice, articles, freelance writing, freelance writing advice, freelance writing niche, freelance writing tips, online course, productivity, side hustle, work at home, work from home
+Tags: article ideas, article writing advice, articles, freelance writing, freelance writing advice, freelance writing niche, freelance writing tips, online course, productivity, side hustle, six figure freelancing, work at home, work from home

 Diana can help with: